Postimees: Circulation

 In the second quarter of 2013, the print edition of Postimees had 211,000 readers.
 Its average circulation in May 2013 was 54,000.

 The Russian version has an average daily circulation of 39,000.
 Tartu Postimees has 57,000 readers daily, and its average circulation is 18,700.
 Postimees, whether via paper or web, reaches 613,000 readers in a month.
 68,000 people follow Postimees by mobile according to a study conducted in March 2013.

 Editions

 Postimees also owns print editions like Arter, Postimees Extra, Tartu Postimees, and Den za Dnjom in addition to managing several well known online news brands, like Postimees.ee, tartu.postimees.ee, sport.Postimees.ee, Elu24.ee, Naine24.ee, Ilmajaam.ee, Tarbija24.ee, dzd.ee, limon.ee, tallinncity.ee, as well as postimees.ru.
 Postimees also has 34 special editions in Estonian and 12 in Russian.
 In March 2022, it also opened a Ukrainian-language news portal.

+Since 2005, Russian-language version of the Postimees (Postimees na Russkom Yazyke) is published.